 Proxmox VE is an open source Virtual Machine hypervisor Operating System, built on top of Debian Linux.
 It has a fully programmable API, can operate as a cluster, and can behave as your own self-hosted mini cloud, for compute and storage.
 Proxmox excels as an agile research and development environment, making it easy to create new virtual machines, whenever you have new ideas to try, or to automate resources as part of a script.
 New VMs are auto-configured from cloud-init, pre-provisioning your SSH keys, making it really feel similar to creating a Droplet on DigitalOcean, except that it is all running on your own self-hosted hardware.

 Yo dawg, you can run Proxmox inside another virtual machine, through nested virtualization.
-Read now the first post of this series, and you will learn how to install Proxmox on any Linux computer (on top of an existing operating system).
+In part one: Virtual Proxmox, you will learn how to install Proxmox on any Linux computer (inside of an existing operating system).
 Proxmox itself will be running in a KVM virtual machine.
+(Or you can skip this step and install on real hardware.)
 On top of Proxmox, you will prepare an Ubuntu VM template, configuring the default VM size (cpu+memory+storage), and adding your SSH keys for cloud-init.
-You can clone new VMs using the template anytime, even through an API, thus setting up your first Virtual Proxmox development cloud.
+You can clone new VMs using the template anytime (and there’s a REST API!), thus setting up your first Virtual Proxmox development cloud.
 Finally, you will create a small K3s Kubernetes cluster using two or three of these nested Proxmox KVM nodes, and you can use this for your local development environment.

 You can discuss this blog on Matrix (Element): #blog-rymcg-tech:enigmacurry.com